Table of Contents (click to expand)

 Enable multi-factor authentication

 First, make sure multi-factor authentication is enabled on your exchanges.
 Use an authenticator app instead of an SMS.
-Where it is possible to operate without the SMS authentication option, turn it off.
+Where it is possible to operate without the SMS authentication option, please turn it off.

 Use A Hard or “Cold” Wallet And Spread Assets Across Different Exchanges